Learn how to correctly get ON and OFF a freeway, interstate, or motorway.

 So I've got my signal on, I've got my foot right on the floor because this is a very short acceleration lane.

-And I left in a third gear and you could see that I hit approximately 55 miles an hour, which is about nine kilometers an hour before I got out onto the freeway.
+And I left in a third gear and you could see that I hit approximately 55 miles an hour, which is about ninety kilometers an hour before I got out onto the freeway.

 And it was a very short acceleration lane.